kevgoehl/kevgoehl/README.md

 I work as a Backend Developer for SHD Einzelhandelssoftware.
 I'm located near Koblenz, Germany.

 In 2019, I started an apprenticeship in software development.
 In this apprenticeship I focused on web development with a focus on E-Commerce with Shopware 6.
-In 2022, I successfully completed my apprenticeship and now I work in my apprenticeship company as a software developer with focus on E-Commerce development.
+In 2022, I successfully completed my apprenticeship and now I work as a software developer with focus on E-Commerce development.

 I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍